plutzilla/plutzilla.github.io/_posts/2018/2018-11-28-gnome-shell-extensions.md

 Back in 2010 when window controls (close, minimize, maximize) were moved to left, it seemed strange for me at first.
 However the reason behind this move is pretty clear - as most important information (i.e. text in the document) and controls (i.e. menu items) are displayed in the top left side, placing window controls in the left side reduces the shift on the visual focus.

 Although the default window controls are now placed on the right side, I don't treat this as a right decision.
-Good at least, this can be changed quite easily:
+Good at least, this can be changed quite easily using the aforementioned `Tweaks` application:

 ![Window controls](/assets/img/posts/2018/window-controls.png)

 ### Top menu tweaks

-Activity hot corner, week numbers, battery percentage

-I also tweak some of the top menu configuration parametes:
+I also tweak some of the top menu configuration parameters:

  * Enable activity hot corner
  * Display week numbers in the calendar